umang23567/AP-Assignments/README.md

 ### **JUnit Testing**

 #### 1. **Testing Ordering Out-of-Stock Items**
-JUnit tests simulate the scenario where a customer attempts to order items that are marked as out of stock.
+JUnit tests simulate the scenario where a customer attempts to order items that are marked as unavailable.
 - The test ensures the following:
   1. An appropriate error message is shown to the user.
   2. The system prevents the order from being added to the admin's order history.
 - **Test Flow**:
-  - Add an out-of-stock item to the cart.
+  - Add an unavailable item to the cart.
   - Attempt to proceed to checkout.
   - Verify that an exception is thrown and no order is processed.